AccelByte/accelbyte-java-sdk/README.md

 #### Local Token Validation

 To enable local token validation, use the following when instantiating the SDK.
-When enabled, the SDK instance will cache JWKS and revocation list for performing token validation so that it does not have to call AccelByte cloud endpoint each time.
+When enabled, the SDK instance will cache JWKS and revocation list for performing token validation so that it does not have to call AccelByte Gaming Services endpoint each time.
 See [Validate Token](#validate-token) section on how to validate token using SDK.

 ```java
 final DefaultConfigRepository defaultConfigRepository = new DefaultConfigRepository();    // Using DefaultConfigRepository, make sure the required environment variables are set